maryrosecook/code-lauren/pages/circle.md

 Delete all the code in the area on the left.

-Type in the code below.
+Type the code below into the area on the left.

 ```
 draw-filled-circle(100 200 30 "blue")